blanksblanks/Notes/csPS0.md

 data.

 21. _What is the difference between the stack and the heap?
 How does C use these data structures to perform memory management?
-You should explain, step-bystep, the process and key functions used in C to accomplish this._
+You should explain, step-by-step, the process and key functions used in C to accomplish this._
 While the stack is a special region in your RAM that stores temporary variables created by each function, and when the function exits, all the variables are